What Causes Gum Disease?

 your risk of diabetes, certain cancers, Alzheimer’s, and more.

 At The Castleberry Center, we offer expert gum disease therapy to help our patients get their oral health back on

 track.
-Dr. Castleberry, your expert dentist in Houston, uses a treatment called scaling and root planing (also
+Dr. Castleberry, your expert dentist in Louetta, uses a treatment called scaling and root planing (also

 called a deep cleaning) to treat gum disease.
 First, he will scale your teeth to remove any harmful plaque or